determined-ai/determined/docs/release-notes/dupeCheckpoints.rst

 **Bug Fixes**

--  Checkpoints: Fix an issue where in certain situations duplicate checkpoints with the same UUID would be returned by the webui and the CLI.
+-  Checkpoints: Fix an issue where in certain situations duplicate checkpoints with the same UUID would be returned by the WebUI and the CLI.